-We have 3 Serve Sessions a year, each one varying in length.
-Tuition for a serve session is $1,000.
-Housing, utilities, meals, and learning materials are included in the cost of tuition.
+We have 3 Serve Sessions per year, each one varying in length.
+Tuition for a serve session is $2,450.
+Housing, utilities, meals, learning materials, and a $300 refundable security deposit (liability, property damage, etc.) are included in the cost of tuition.
 We get two and a half days a week to enjoy island life, go to the beach, serve in a local church, and rest!

 How do I apply?

-Click HERE or go to our APPLY NOW page to submit your application.
-A $35 application fee is due at the time you apply.
-You will be contacted within one week after submission regarding next steps in the application process.
+Click HERE or go to our APPLY NOW page to submit an application.
+An application fee of $35 is due at the time of submission.
+After submission, we will be in contact within two weeks on next steps for your application.

 For more questions…